 The villagers of the town of Frankenstein are angry because their town is cursed.
 Solution: blow up Castle Frankenstein.
-The peasants gather up their torches, but this time they also bring dynamite, so some sort of technical progress for the ignorant villagers.
+As usual, the peasants gather up their torches, but this time they also bring dynamite -- so some sort of technical progress for the ignorant villagers.

 Ludwig Frankenstein (Sir Cedwick Hardwicke) is a benevolent doctor who has pioneered removing the brain from the human skull so that it can be operated on then returned to its rightful place.
-In making this happen, he has succeeded where his colleague Dr Bohmer (Lionel Atwill) failed.
+In making this happen, he has succeeded where his mentor Dr Bohmer (Lionel Atwill) failed.
 That probably won't come up again, will it?
 Oh, wait, it does.
-Bohmer is jealous of his pupil, Frankenstein's success.
+Bohmer is jealous of his pupil's success.

-Then bland romance subplot starts.
+Then a bland romance subplot commences.
 Sigh.
 The town prosecutor, Erik (Ralph Bellamy) visits Elsa Frankenstein (Evelyn Ankers), Ludwig's daughter.
 She takes him to see her father, asking him to advise on the 'madman' in the prison.
 Ygor visits Ludwig too, explaining that the prisoner is the Monster.
 He demands that Ludwig restore the Monster's health.
 Ludwig doesn't like this idea, and seeks to distance himself from his family curse.
 Ygor threatens to tell the locals that Ludwig is the son of Henry Frankenstein.
-Ludwig caves.
-Elsa sees Ygor, and is not happy.
-Ludwig consults the notes of both his father and brother.
+Ludwig caves, and consults the notes of both his father and brother.

-The Monster is put on trial, which is made difficult by the fact that he can't speak.
+The Monster is put on trial, but can't speak to defend himself.
 The little girl tries to get him to talk, but nothing comes of it.
-Dr Frankenstein examines the Monster, who seems to recognise it.
+Dr Frankenstein examines the Monster, who seems to recognise him.
 When Ludwig denies any knowledge of the creature, it breaks its chains and runs amok, only to be lulled back into calm by Ludwig's horn playing.
 They escape on a cart, pursued by a mob.
 That's three angry mob scenes so far, and the movie's not even half over.

 This is where it gets weird.
 Frankenstein tells Ygor to tell the Monster that it's getting a new brain.
 We're moving away from the idea of the brain as the seat of selfhood as seen in Frankenstein and in some new direction where the brain is basically a conscience.
 The Monster will still be himself, just not evil, once it has the brain of the dead assistant.

 Basically, we're headed for the denoument in twenty minutes, and we're killing time until then.
 The Monster is actually happy to be getting a new brain.
 Ygor starts working on Bohmer's ego, manipulating him into changing his plans.
 Eric and the cops show up, looking for the Monster.
-They search.
-I notice now that Frankenstein's hospital seems not to have any patients.
-Eric discovers the secret underground dungeon in the benevolent doctor's hospital.
+Their search is made easier by the fact that Frankenstein's hospital seems not to have any patients.
+Erik discovers the secret underground dungeon in the benevolent doctor's hospital.

 It's almost like Frankensteins are waiting to turn evil.